MbohBless/Send-Emails-with-amazon-ses/README.md

 - **Example Response**: HTTP status code indicating success or failure.

 ## Contributing
 Contributions to this project are welcome!
-If you have ideas for improvements or new features, please open an issue or submit a pull request and if you wish get to me on just lazy working when no one shows their interest in my ideas `mbohblesspearl@gmail.com` 😁😁😁.
+If you have ideas for improvements or new features, please open an issue or submit a pull request and if you wish get to me on just do I am lazy working when no one shows their interest in my ideas Email: `mbohblesspearl@gmail.com` 😁😁😁.